lesandie/tinybird_nyc_taxi/README.md

 As avg and std are aggregated values from the 3 variable series, probably we could use a CTE, subquery ~~or a function~~ (UDF not supported ClickHouse) to automate the calculus of the z-score for each trip.
 Of course querying directly the endpoint with a Python script would be the easiest solution.

-**UPDATE 18-05-2021**:
+**UPDATE 18/05/2021**:
-*After giving it some thoughts and reading the ClickHouse/Tinybird documentation, I think there is a possible solution to automate the z-score calculus, using the* ``` AggregatingMergeTree``` *Engine and the* ```AggregateFunction()```*.
+*After giving it some thoughts and reading the ClickHouse/Tinybird documentation, I think there is a possible solution to automate the z-score calculus, using the* ``` AggregatingMergeTree``` *Engine and the* ```AggregateFunction()```* with a CTE.
 I'll give it a try.
 Still the possibility of the Python script is there*.

 **UPDATE 06/06/2021**:
-The Python script is ready in the misc directory.
+Finished the Python script and is ready in the misc directory.
 Check out the repo.
 I've used parameters to make the queries dynamic.
 More info at [Tinybird's query parameters](https://docs.tinybird.co/query-parameters.html)

 The node query looks like this: